 Ball-players also paid attention to graceful movement.
 Damoxenus, at any rate, says: “A youngster, perhaps sixteen or seventeen years old, was once playing ball.
 He came from Cos; that island, it is plain, produces gods.
 Whenever he cast his eye upon us seated there, as he caught or threw the ball, we shouted together, ‘What rhythm! what modesty of manner, what skill!’
 Whatever he said or did, gentlemen, he seemed a miracle of beauty.
 Never before have I heard of or seen such grace.
 Something would have happened to me if I had stayed longer; as it is, I feel that I am not quite well.”
 Even Ctesibius, the philosopher of Chalcis, liked to play ball, and many of King Antigonus’s friends would strip for a game with him.
 Timocrates the Laconian wrote a treatise on ball-playing. http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Athenaeus/1B*.html Famous ball-players were Demoteles, brother of Theocritus the Chian sophist; also one Chaerephanes.
 He, when following a licentious young man, would not converse with him, and moreover prevented the young fellow from inducing his passion.
 So the young man said, “Chaerephanes, if you will stop following me you shall have of me everything you desire.”
 “What!” he replied; “I converse with you?”
 “Why, then,” said the young man, “do you persist in following me?”
 To this he answered, “I like to look at you, but I do not approve of your morals.” http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Athenaeus/1B*.html

 So apparently many within Roman society would have been quite comfortable with modern attitudes towards homosexuality and even the sexualizing of children.
 On at least one point, however, the ancient Romans differed from modern progressives.
-There is no indications that the Romans or the Greeks ever thought it necessary to change the definition of marriage.
-It is doubtful that any society before our own thought it a good idea to have two men raise a child or two woman… They may not have had Christian morals but when it came to the family they at least had enough common sense to recognize that there is a certain order established in nature that is best left alone.
+There is no indications that the Romans or the Greeks ever felt compelled to change the definition of marriage.
+It is doubtful that any society before our own time thought it was a good idea to have two men raise a child or two woman.

 How you have fallen oh Helel, Son of the Dawn.
 You said I will ascend to Heaven, I will become like the Most High… but you have been brought to down to the farthest reaches of the pit.